Commercial Photography Pricing

 You may have landed here after a Google search for the term ‘day rate’ as that’s often what smaller and some medium-sized businesses ask for in order to try and quickly gauge the rates of the photographers they contact.

-The good news is, once you have done the work you won’t have to do it again until you need to change your rates.
+There’s a little bit of math work you’ll need to do, but the good news is, once you have done the work you won’t have to do it again until you need to change your rates.

 Grab a beverage and a calculator and dive in.